 - Seek God for a real breakthrough (we show God we’re really serious!)

 God Always Rewards!

-I’ve discovered that much of the reward is that God often speaks with clarity and He renews my mind and restores my spiritual passion – it’s great and I recommend it.
+I’ve discovered that much of the reward we receive when we regularly fast, is that God often speaks with clarity and I’ve found that He also renews my mind and restores my spiritual passion.

-Maybe it’s time to re-discover the power of fasting!!
+Maybe it’s time to discover/re-discover the power of fasting!

 What Can We Learn From These Three Habits?